BuildABuddha/BuildABuddha/README.md

 ### Well hello there.

-My name is lawrence, and I'm a software engineer and data scientist.
+My name is Lawrence, and I'm a software engineer and data scientist.

 - I got my name from playing a lot of the character "Zenyatta" in the game Overwatch.
 Being both a Buddhist and a lover of robotics, he's the perfect match for me.
 - I’m currently working on filling out my portfolio a bit more with projects.
 Keep an eye here if you want to see what I end up doing.